 There are so many different designs for consumers to choose from, so your business can really branch out.

 The sunglasses industry in the US is a tremendous business -- they boast the largest sunglasses market in the world, making over 5.8 billion dollars in revenue in 2018 alone.
-Revenues this year (so far) come to $4,785 million, and the market is expected to grow by 2% each year between 2019 - 2023.
+The market is expected to grow by 2% each year between 2019 - 2023.
 This amounts to a per-person spend of $14.54!

 Consumers just love them.
 Simple.

-They're an easy and often cheap accessory to buy, and everywhere you look on, YouTube, Instagram, Facebook, and TV, you see sports stars, celebrities and musicians wearing them.
+They're an easy and often cheap accessory to sell and buy, and everywhere you look on, YouTube, Instagram, Facebook, and TV, you see sports stars, celebrities and musicians wearing them.